ibexa/documentation-developer/docs/updating/from_1.x_2.x/update_from_1.x_2.x.md

 # From 1.13 and 2.x

+This update procedure applies if you are using:

+- v1.13
+- v2.x
+- v2.5 lower than the latest v2.5.x

-If you have a v1.13 installation, or a v2.x installation lower than v2.5, go through the following steps to update to the v2.5 LTS.
+Go through the following steps to update to the latest v2.5 LTS (v[[= latest_tag =]]).

 1. [Check out a version](update_app_to_2.5.md#1-check-out-a-version)
 1. [Resolve conflicts](update_app_to_2.5.md#2-resolve-conflicts)